vmware-archive/nsxraml/md-version/nsxvapi.md

 clients and installed on their systems.
 The primary parameters needed to configure this setup are hostname of the gateway, and its port and a profile name which is shown to the user to identify this connection.
-Administrator can also set few other parameters such as whether to automatically start the application on windows login, hide the system tray icon etc.
+The Administrator can also set other parameters such as whether to automatically start the application on windows login, or hide the system tray icon.

 * **get** *(secured)*: Retrieve information about all installation packages.
 * **put** *(secured)*: Update all installation packages with the given list.
 If the